-There's plenty more to this sector than just fundraising and campaigning - discover what the charity and voluntary sector can offer you...
+There's plenty more to charity and voluntary work than fundraising and campaigning - discover what else this highly satisfying sector can offer you...

 What areas can I work in?